County of Santa Barbara

 SHERIFF-CORONER OFFICE, GENERAL SERVICES DEPARTMENT

-agreements pursuant to the Master Equity Lease as long as: 1) there is concurrence to the
+pursuant to the Master Equity Lease as long as: 1) there is concurrence to the individual vehicle

 d) Determine that the above actions are an organizational or administrative activity of the

-is therefore not a project under the California Environmental Quality Act (CEQA) pursuant to
+therefore not a project under the California Environmental Quality Act (CEQA) pursuant to section

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY